 - Payments will only be made to cover salaried GPs where the practice is paying the GP their full salary under their contract while absent through sickness.

 The maximum payment for sickness leave for GPs in Scotland is also rising to £1,734.18 per week in line with maternity pay.
-Full details on how the payment system will work are expected at the end of April.
+Full details are expected shortly.